Ronja, the Robber's Daughter

-Ronia, the Robber's Daughter (Swedish: Ronja rövardotter) is a children's fantasy book by the Swedish author Astrid Lindgren, first published in 1981.
+Ronia, the Robber's Daughter (Swedish: Ronja rövardotter) is a children's fantasy book by the Swedish author Astrid Lindgren, first published in 1981, and illustrated by Trina Schart Hyman in 1983.

 The book has been translated into at least 39 languages.
 It was adapted as a film in 1984, a Danish and a German musical, the Japanese anime, and a live-action television adaptation.